chrislbs/janusgraph/janusgraph-docker/README.md

         -p 7000:7000 -p 7001:7001 -p 7199:7199 -p 9042:9042 -p 9160:9160 \
         cassandra:3.9

+*WARNING* do not run these back to back ...
+Cassandra needs a minute or two to start.
+If not, Janus Server will come up in a non-working state.

 Run a linked janus server container in the background

     docker run -d \